 Basis of consolidation

-These condensed consolidated interim financial statements include the accounts of the Company and its subsidiaries, Aurora Mining S.A.
+These consolidated financial statements include the accounts of the Company and its subsidiaries, Aurora Mining S.A.
 (Argentina - 100% effective interest) and Aurora Copper Peru S.A.C.
 (Peru - 100% effective interest).
 The subsidiaries' principal activity is mineral exploration.